STOmics/Stereopy/docs/source/Tutorials/cell_correction.rst

 Cell correction
 ===============
 These examples show how to use Stereopy to correct cells.

 Generally, there are two ways to do it.
-  1. Correcting from bgef and mask.
+  1. Correcting from BGEF and mask.
-  2. Correcting from gem and mask.
+  2. Correcting from GEM and mask.

 Note
 --------
+1. If you need to generate mask file from ssdna image, you have to install some necessary modules, please refer to `Prepare <https://stereopy.readthedocs.io/en/latest/Tutorials/prepare.html>`_.
-We have two versions of the algorithm, one is more slower but more accurate, another one is more faster but less accurate.
+2. We have two versions of the algorithm, one is more slower but more accurate, another one is more faster but less accurate.
 You can set the parameter `fast` to True to run the faster version, default to True.

-Correcting from bgef and mask
+Correcting from BGEF and Mask
 ------------------------------

 On this way, you should specify the path of bgef by parameter `bgef_path`, the path of mask by parameter `mask_path` and the path of directory to save corrected result by parameter `out_dir`.